 - Carefully unwrap each one and set aside to dry

 Depending on the type of fabrics you have you can really create some amazing Easter eggs like you see here.
-If you don’t have any old silk blouses that are really colorful, head over to your local thrift store to buy a few ties that are on clearance…they always have WILD stuff!
+If you don’t have any old silk blouses that are really colorful, head over to your local thrift store.

 Then grab a plain white or light plain colored shirt to use on the outside and you are set!

-This is a great way to dye Easter eggs in the Instant Pot without the big mess of the traditional method for sure and much prettier for sure!
+This is a great way to make naturally dyed Easter eggs in the Instant Pot.
+Eliminate the big mess of the traditional method for sure and much prettier!

 For more easy recipes, tips and free printables please LIKE The Typical Mom on Facebook and follow me on Pinterest!
 You can also sign up for my free weekly newsletter which is packed with goodies I know you’ll love. 😉